OHSBVA State Officials' Coordinator's Page

 This page should be accessed weekly for the latest information including NFHS rule changes, rule interpretations and guidance.
 To access in-depth officiating information, click on "Officiating."

 Following the last Rules Interpretation meeting each year, the State Officials' Coordinator has the PowerPoint presentation posted on the Officiating web page for reference by officials, coaches and other interested parties.
-See this document here.
+See this document here in addition to the VolleyWrite document.

 1. Judging whether an “overpassed” ball has entered the plane above the net and properly applying the pertinent rule